As an employer, you should:

 You should make sure that:

-- reporting it is as easy as possible
+- reporting disability discrimination is as easy as possible

-- the person who's experienced it feels safe and protected
+- anyone who's experienced or witnessed it feels safe and protected